-Call in Time – weekly ‘friendship calls’ for the over 60s
+Call in Time weekly friendship calls for over 60s

 While we’re waiting to find a suitable match for an older member of the public, we carry out regular, short Good Day Calls with them, to make sure they don’t feel ignored.
-There is a criteria for example people need to be over 60, live alone or be a full time carer and be able to hear clearly over the phone.
+There is a criteria-people need to be over 60, live alone or be a full time carer and be able to hear clearly over the phone.

-Contact the Elderly’s monthly Sunday afternoon tea parties are a lifeline of friendship for lonely people over 75.
+Formerly known as Contact the Elderly, Re-engage Charity’s monthly Sunday afternoon tea parties are a lifeline of friendship for lonely people over 75.
 Each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.
-They bring people of all ages together, develop fulfilling friendships and support networks, and give everyone involved something to look forward to each month.
 In Mendip the service currently runs in Frome, Glastonbury,Shepton Mallet, Wells and Rode.

 The British Red Cross